gambit-suite/gambit-docs/docs/faq.md

         sqlite3 <gambit metadata gdb file> "SELECT * FROM taxa;" > list-of-taxa.tsv
         ```

         To retrieve the list of genomes, the following command can be run.
-Substitute `<gambit metadata gdb file>` by your metadata file location.
+Substitute `<gambit metadata gdb file>` with your metadata file location.

         ```bash
         sqlite3 <gambit metadata gdb file> "SELECT * FROM genomes;" > list-of-genome.tsv